yoctoalex/eap_lab/README.rst

 Let's take a look at different sections available in the JSON.
 In order to collapse or expand a section, click the small arrows next to the line numbers.

-The main sections are "application", "event_logging" and "policy".
+The main sections are "application" and "policy".

 .. figure:: _figures/133.png